 Fridays & Saturdays (Oct 10th – Nov 1st) | 8:00 pm | $35/adult

 Tired of the same old Halloween Parties?
-Come join Oklahoma River Cruises on the river for the most fun you’ve had on the water!
+Come join Oklahoma River Cruises on the river for the most fun you’ve had on the water with Haunt the River!
 Cocktails, dancing, appetizers, and spooky tunes on board.
 Cash bar available on board.
 Departs at 8 p.m. from Regatta Landing 701 S. Lincoln each Friday and Saturday in October.
 Space is limited and reservations are required.
 Boarding begins 7:45 p.m.
 Only $35 per person.

 WHERE: 230 East First Street, Downtown Tulsa